semantic-flow/sflo/documentation/concept.mesh.resource.element.flow.node-metadata.md

 Physically, it exists as a [[concept.mesh.resource.folder._meta-flow]] in a [[concept.mesh.resource.folder.node]].

-Mesh-specific metadata about a node's [[concept.mesh.resource.element.flow-snapshot.version]] mostly lives here too, eliminating the need to keep separate metadata in the element.
+Mesh-specific metadata about a node's flows' [[concept.mesh.resource.element.flow-snapshot.version]]s mostly lives here too, eliminating the need to keep separate metadata in the element.
+Also may contain metadata about the assets folder.

 ## Use of _node-handle in metadata flows